 The Skateboarder’s Companion is another quarterly release and their first four issues landed throughout in 2021.

-More on print skateboarding media: Sam Ashley Interview – “I think things are moving in the right direction”, LIGHTBOX: Jake Johnson by Jonathan Mehring – “The talk of the town”, / Karl Watson by Mike Blabac / Gino Iannucci by Ben Colen, Andrew James Peters Interview, Pete Thompson Interview, Tobin Yelland Interview, Seu Trinh Interview: Creative Destruction, Dominic Marley – 5000 Words, Milton Keynes Skateboarding History with Leo Sharp and Wig Worland, Steve Kane Interview
+More on print skateboarding media: Michael Burnett Interview: “I couldn’t help myself, I wanted to do it all day long”, Sam Ashley Interview – “I think things are moving in the right direction”, LIGHTBOX: Jake Johnson by Jonathan Mehring – “The talk of the town”, / Karl Watson by Mike Blabac / Gino Iannucci by Ben Colen, Andrew James Peters Interview, Pete Thompson Interview, Tobin Yelland Interview, Seu Trinh Interview: Creative Destruction, Dominic Marley – 5000 Words, Slam City X RaD Archive, Milton Keynes Skateboarding History with Leo Sharp and Wig Worland, Steve Kane Interview